 The mission of the Japanese Friendship Garden Society of San Diego is to educate, engage, and inspire present and future generations of diverse backgrounds about Japanese culture and community legacy through exhibits, programs, and the preservation of a Japanese-style garden.Our San Diego family vacation planner makes visiting Japanese Friendship Garden and other San Diego attractions simple, and helps you make a travel plan personal to you.

-Create a full itinerary - for free!
+Create a full San Diego itinerary

 Bigger than I thought it would be.
 Great value for the price.
 Beautifully landscaped gardens featuring a koi pond, bonsai trees and a babbling brook.
 Very tranquil, nice peaceful place to commune with nature.